Satellite images show St. Vincent blanketed with volcanic ash as eruptions continue

 1,000 MILES

-The ash has blanketed the region, with winds pushing plumes into the Atlantic Ocean, and shrouding neighboring Barbados, 100 miles away, in a cloud of soot.
+The ash has blanketed the region, with winds pushing plumes into the Atlantic Ocean and shrouding neighboring Barbados, 100 miles away, in a cloud of soot.
 Sulfur dioxide from the volcano has been detected by satellites as far away as western Africa.

 Satellite footage showed the area engulfed in a foggy pall on Tuesday.